Ga. 2-year-old shot during 1-year-old brother’s murder could lose use of her arm forever - NewsBreak

 “I just see it and ask God, ‘Why?
 Why did this have to happen to us?’
 It just tore us down.
 Words can never describe how we feel because we’ll never get our son back,” Mrs. Ball said.

-The attorneys argue that Lakeview Apartments is not providing enough security to their tenants.
+The attorneys argue that Lakeview Apartments is not providing enough security to their renters.
 They say their next step is to file a lawsuit against the apartment complex.

 No arrests have been made in the case and Fort Valley police have not offered any updates on possible suspects.